 A cooking class for two — the specific kind matters.
 Not "a cooking class" but a pasta-making evening, a sushi masterclass, a bread-baking session.
 Most good cookery schools do couples-friendly classes in the evenings.
 Budget: £60-120 for two.

 A spa day for two — a genuine half or full day at a good spa.
 Book a couples treatment if it's a special occasion (anniversary, milestone birthday).
-The quality of the venue matters more than the treatment list.

 A restaurant experience they haven't tried — not just a restaurant booking, but one at a place they've specifically mentioned or one you know is genuinely on their list.
-The research is the gift.

 Nom Books creates personalised illustrated novels — featuring both names woven through the story.
 A genuinely unique gift for two.